Yemenite Women in Israel: 1948 to the Present Day

 Women’s organizations that operated after the establishment of the settlements strengthened women’s status through courses and lectures.
 While many women participate in these activities, they sometimes feel frustrated and do not identify with messages of “women’s liberation,” which are still foreign to their cultural world.

-As the Yemenite woman began working outside the home, she became a central economic factor in the family, learned the concepts of Israeli society and served as an agent of socialization for her family.
-In contrast to the situation in Yemen, she also chose the women which whom she spent her free time, who became her “fictitious” relatives (Gilad 1989).
-The numerous social activities in which she could participate strengthened her self-esteem and increased her independence (Avraham and Sherni 1976).
-However, her new responsibility for supporting her family does not relieve her of her responsibility for the housework and care of her children.
-Thus she enters the “public sphere,” but her husband does not enter the “private sphere” and she finds herself doing a “double shift” of work (Hochschild 1990, 4).
-Hard work and coping with a strange environment put an end to some of the traditional symbols that expressed her femininity: embroidered clothes, jewelry, cosmetics and ornaments made of Yemenite perfumed herbs (Sulami 2000).
+As Yemenite women began working outside the home, they became a central economic factor in the family, learned the concepts of Israeli society, and served as agents of socialization for their families.
+In contrast to the situation in Yemen, they also chose the women which whom they spent her free time, who became their “fictitious” relatives (Gilad 1989).
+The numerous social activities in which they could participate strengthened their self-esteem and increased their independence (Avraham and Sherni 1976).
+However, their new responsibility for supporting their families does not relieve them of responsibility for the housework and care of children.
+Thus they enters the “public sphere,” but their husbands do not enter the “private sphere” and they find themselves doing a “double shift” of work (Hochschild 1990, 4).
+Hard work and coping with a strange environment put an end to some of the traditional symbols that expressed their femininity: embroidered clothes, jewelry, cosmetics and ornaments made of Yemenite perfumed herbs (Sulami 2000).
 Their past in Yemen also has a significant effect on their perceptions and problems in Israel.
 On the one hand they recognize the restrictive way in which they were brought up.
 On the other, they view themselves as dispensers of moral values and proper conduct and expect their daughters to behave accordingly.

 Many of the Yemenite youth are not religious, but neither are they completely cut off from religion.
 The percentage of young people who define themselves as religious is high compared to other youngsters in Israel and many of them even define themselves as traditional (Herman 1979; Shoked 1984).
 We may thus conclude that there is no “abolishing religious symbols” (Deshen 1977) among the children born in Israel to Yemenite families, but rather a process of “forsaking religious symbols,” which is a more moderate form of abandoning religious values.